mvolkmann/blog/src/python/python-compared-to-js.md

 - quantity and maturity of libraries for machine learning
 - multiple number types
 - some syntax is easier for beginners
+  - no curly braces or semicolons, and fewer parentheses
   - ex. `and` vs. `&&`.
   - ex. `print` vs. `console.log`
-  - fewer parentheses and no curly braces or semicolons
 - can add functions implemented in C/C++ or any language callable from C

 cons: